-Flatbread, an aromatic way to reconnect with my community
+Flatbread, an aromatic way to reconnect with the community

 Turn bread eating into a guilt-free pleasure